 Pursuant to a voting agreement with SSTVC, SSTVC designated Yinan Xiang to our board of directors.
-Yinan Xiang was appointed as a member of our board effective upon the earlier of the completion of this offering and November 15, 2017.
+Yinan Xiang was appointed as a member of our board effective upon the completion of this offering.
 Ms. Xiang has been a General Manager of Shanghai S&T Venture Capital (Group) Co.
 Ltd. since October 2016, after serving as Manager of the Project Investment Department of Shanghai S&T Venture Capital (Group) Co.
 Ltd. from September 2014 to September 2016.
 From February 2012 to August 2014, Ms. Xiang was a Manager of Invest Department II of Shanghai Science and Technology Venture Capital Co., Ltd. Ms. Xiang received a Bachelor degree from Shanghai University of Finance and Economics.